TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 14/Psalms 14.7.md

 ---

-Oh that the salvation of Israel were come out of Zion!
-When Jehovah bringeth back the captivity of his people, Then shall Jacob rejoice, [and] Israel shall be glad.
+Oh that the salvation of Israel would come out of Zion!
+When Yahweh restores the fortunes of his people, then Jacob shall rejoice, and Israel shall be glad.
+A Psalm by David.